 The experience in Japan was invaluable when developing Nourishing Families.
 I’d seen first hand how Japanese children are brought up in a supportive and established food culture.
 I noticed how much less complicated and straightforward the children were around food, how much better they behaved, and how much they enjoyed food.

 I changed from the one-directional ‘Nourish Your Child’ to ‘Nourishing Families’ as I believe the importance we give to the sourcing, preparing and sharing food together can underpin and nourish the whole family.
-At the same time as a mum to three children, I understand the challenges parents face so Nourishing Families is all about supporting parents discover what is significant for them in their unique family situation.
+At the same time as a mum to three children, I understand the challenges parents face so Nourishing Families is all about supporting parents, children or young people discover what is significant for them in their unique situation.